Clive Freedman

-Sir Benjamin Clive Freedman (born 16 November 1955), commonly called The Honourable Mr Justice Freedman is a British barrister and High Court judge.
+Sir Benjamin Clive Freedman (born 16 November 1955), styled The Honourable Mr Justice Freedman is a British barrister and High Court judge.

 Life

 Freedman was educated at Manchester Grammar School and Pembroke College, Cambridge (1974–77).
 He was called to the bar, Middle Temple, in 1978 and took silk in 1997.
 As a barrister, Freedman worked on a number of high profile cases.
 He was a Recorder between 2000 and 2018 and a Deputy High Court judge between 2003 and 2018.
 He was appointed as a Justice of the High Court assigned to the Queen's Bench in October 2018.
 He was knighted in June 2019.